|Overall Rating:||Overall Rating|

 Although there are a few users of InboxDollars out there who might swear by this site…

-There are enough horror stories of people not getting paid the credits for work done.
+There are enough horror stories of people not getting paid the credits for all that arduous work done.

 And customer service nightmares warrant a strong warning to completely stay away from InboxDollars.